mdarapour/microservice-workshop/README.md

 microservice-workshop
 =====================

-A sample implementation of Microservice architecture based on Spring Framework
+A sample project based on Spring Framework to experience Microservice architecture.

+UNDER CONSTRUCTION